Press Release

 Amabassadors Rena Lee and Kristina Maria Gjerde, 2024 Haub Environmental Award Winners

 At a time when unprecedented marine heat waves warm 40 percent of the oceans, and much life at sea is endangered, the Elisabeth Haub School of Law at Pace University is proud to recognize two distinguished women for their leadership negotiating the world’s first legal agreement to safeguard biodiversity in the high seas.
-The 2024 Elisabeth Haub Award for Environmental Law and Diplomacy will be jointly awarded to Singapore’s Ambassador for International Law, Rena Lee, and Senior High Seas Adviser to the International Union for Conservation of Nature (IUCN), Kristina Maria Gjerde.
+The 2024 Elisabeth Haub Award for Environmental Law and Diplomacy will be jointly awarded to Singapore’s Ambassador for International Law, Rena Lee, and Senior High Seas Advisor to the International Union for Conservation of Nature (IUCN), Kristina Maria Gjerde.
 Ambassador Rena Lee and Kristina Maria Gjerde will receive the prestigious Haub Award for Environmental Law and Diplomacy in recognition of their unwavering commitment to ocean conservation and their instrumental roles in advancing the 2023 UN Agreement on Biodiversity Beyond National Jurisdiction (BBNJ Agreement).

 “Ambassador Rena Lee and Kristina Maria Gjerde are exceptionally worthy Laureates for the Elisabeth Haub Award for Environmental Law and Policy,” said Horace E. Anderson Jr., Dean of the Elisabeth Haub School of Law and President of the Haub Award Jury.
 “Their diplomatic leadership has provided a much-needed environmental legal framework for the high seas, 70 percent of the Earth’s surface outside of the sovereignty of all nations.
 The BBNJ Agreement provides a new focus for safeguarding the ocean’s resources.
 It comes just in time and is a uniquely important contribution to international environmental law.”